-Insert in online publication
+Insert in online publication once linked live

 EARLY GRADUATION

 Students who will have successfully completed graduation requirements after seven (7) semesters may petition to graduate.
 Applications must be submitted in final draft form to the building principal prior to October 1st of the student's seventh semester.